Audrey-Okumu/airbnb-clone-project/README.md

 Payment APIs will integrate with trusted payment gateways and use tokenization for transactions.
 **Why it matters:** Ensures that sensitive financial information is never exposed, reducing fraud risks.

+---

+## 🚀 CI/CD Pipeline

+A **CI/CD (Continuous Integration and Continuous Deployment) pipeline** automates the process of testing, building, and deploying the application.
+This ensures that new changes are integrated smoothly, tested consistently, and delivered to production with minimal manual effort.

+### 🔑 Why CI/CD is Important
+- **Faster Development Cycles:** Automates repetitive tasks like testing and deployments, allowing developers to focus on coding.
+- **Early Bug Detection:** Runs tests automatically on every commit, catching issues before they reach production.
+- **Reliable Deployments:** Ensures that each release is consistent, reducing the risk of deployment errors.
+- **Improved Collaboration:** Enables multiple developers to contribute without breaking the project.

+### 🛠 Tools for CI/CD
+- **GitHub Actions:** Automates workflows like testing and deployment directly within GitHub.
+- **Docker:** Provides consistent containerized environments for running and deploying the app.
+- **Jenkins (optional):** A powerful CI/CD automation server for complex pipelines.
+- **Heroku/AWS/GCP (Deployment):** Cloud platforms that can host the application after successful builds.